drewzemke/synapse/README.md

 # Whether to stream responses by default (default true)
 stream = true

+# Whether to output code blocks with fancy styling and color (default false)
+color = true

 # Which profile to use by default (default undefined)
 default_profile = 'base'